-Repurchase agreements mainly long term on corporate bonds: the valuation of these transactions requires proprietary methodologies given the bespoke nature of the transactions and the lack of activity and price discovery in the long-term repo market.
+Repurchase agreements mainly long term on corporate bonds: the valuation of these transactions requires internal methodologies given the bespoke nature of the transactions and the lack of activity and price discovery in the long-term repo market.

-Debts issued designated as at fair value through profit and loss, are classified in the same level as the one that would apply to the embedded derivative taken individually.
+Debts issued designated as at fair value on option, are classified in the same level as the one that would apply to the embedded derivative taken individually.
 Own credit spread is an observable input.